All Together Dead

-All Together Dead is the seventh book in Charlaine Harris's series The Southern Vampire Mysteries.
+All Together Dead is the seventh book in Charlaine Harris's series The Southern Vampire Mysteries, published May 2007 by Ace Books.

 Plot summary

 The summit, which has attracted undead power players from all over the central United States, is sure to be tense, due partly to the ramping up of protests by the conservative, anti-vampire Fellowship of the Sun.
 Accused of murdering her husband, the King of Arkansas, Sophie-Anne is set to stand trial at the convention.
 The Queen is already in a precarious position, her power base weakened by the damage to New Orleans from Hurricane Katrina, and there are some vampires who would like to finish what nature started.
 Sophie-Anne's main accuser is Jennifer Cater, a vampire who had been training to be the king's lieutenant at the time of his death.
 Jennifer is determined to see Sophie-Anne staked in the sun for murdering the king, although Sookie knows the Queen is innocent of the crime.

 Sophie-Anne plans to put Sookie's gift to good use, having her "listen in" on the thoughts of the humans working for the other vampires at the convention as well as for the hotel, as alliances are formed and allegiances tested in what can only be described as a political power struggle of potentially deadly implications.
 The story opens with Sookie entering Fangtasia to talk to Eric and those who pay him fealty, as they discuss the accusations against Sophie-Anne.
 Sookie agrees to work for Sophie-Anne, despite the warnings of her fairy godmother, Claudine, that being at the convention will forever tie Sookie to vampire politics in the mind of all of the attendees, in a very public way.
 Meanwhile, her relationship with Quinn heats up.

+During the summit, Sookie meets all other characters who have short-story series with storylines independent from Sookie's: Dahlia Lynley-Chivers as one of the judges, Layla Larue Lemay as a part of the performing dancing duo, and Britlingens Batanya and Clovache as bodyguards.